Understanding Herbal Preparations- Tea

 Posted by TriLight Health on Oct 31st 2019

 Herbal tea is perhaps the most common way herbs are consumed in the United States.
-Most likely you've got at least a few types of herbal tea in your kitchen cupboard right now.
-Herbs for tea are most commonly brewed by herbalists as an Infusion or Decotion, both of which we've look at in previous blog posts.
-There are some herbalists that put herbal tea as a separate type of herbal preparation and others who won't.
-Today we are going to take a look at herbal tea and explore how to brew the perfect cup.
+Most likely, you've got at least a few types of herbal tea in your kitchen cupboard right now.
+Herbalists most commonly brew herbs for tea as an infusion or decoction, both of which we've looked at in previous blog posts.
+Some herbalists consider herbal tea a separate type of herbal preparation, while others don't.
+Today, we are going to take a look at herbal tea and explore how to brew the perfect cup.

-How is herbal tea different from an infusion or decotion?
+How is herbal tea different from an infusion or decoction?

-There are many types of herbal teas that are brewed similarly to an infusion.
-The main difference between an infusion and brewing tea is the length of a brew.
-Herbal teas are generally only brewed for a few short minutes whereas an infusion steeps for hours.
-The medicinal benefits of an herbal tea will be much less than that of an infusion or decotion.
-In some herbs the primary herb actions aren't even activated during short brewing times.
+Many types of herbal teas are brewed similarly to an infusion.
+The main difference between an infusion and brewing tea is the length of the brew.
+Herbal teas are generally brewed for only a few minutes, whereas an infusion steeps for hours.
+The medicinal benefits of an herbal tea will be much less than those of an infusion or decoction.
+In some herbs, the primary herb actions aren't even activated during short brewing times.

-Another difference is that herbal tea is often made from teabags.
-There are loose leaf herbal teas out there but most herbal teas come from a bag.
-Herbalists and tea enthusiasts prefer to use loose-leaf herbs for a variety of reasons which we discussed in the infusion post.
-Those who enjoy the convienence of tea bags but want to use loose herbs can get reusable cloth bags.
-These can be filled on Sunday afternoon to have enough baggies to last all week, washed, and reused.
-Make sure to compost your spent herbs whenever possible (and the cloth bags can be composted as well.)
-Herbal tea can also be brewed in a french press, tea infuser, or tea strainer.
+Another difference is that herbal tea is often made from tea bags There are loose-leaf herbal teas, but most come in bags Herbalists and tea enthusiasts prefer loose-leaf herbs for a variety of reasons, as we discussed in the infusion post Those who enjoy the convenience of tea bags but want to use loose herbs can get reusable cloth bags These can be filled on Sunday afternoon, washed, and reused to have enough baggies to last all week Make sure to compost your spent herbs whenever possible (and the cloth bags can be composted as well) Herbal tea can also be brewed in a French press, tea infuser, or tea strainer.

 How to make an herbal tea

-There are many different methods for preparing a cup of herbal tea.
-Some herbs may need different brew lengths or water temperature so many sure to look into that before brewing.
+There are many ways to prepare a cup of herbal tea.
+Some herbs may require different brew times or water temperatures, so be sure to check before brewing.

 The instructions below are for a traditional herbal tea brew from bagged tea.